Gameplex-Software/Hacksit-Server-Pack/README.md

 ## Step 2 - Setting up the pack

-The setup process is very simple, un-zipping the release file will give you a filder called "Haxit Server".
+The setup process is very simple, un-zipping the release file will give you a folder called "Haxit Server".
 Place this wherever you want and open it up.

 <img width="116" alt="Screen Shot 2022-01-29 at 9 07 19 AM" src="https://user-images.githubusercontent.com/34868944/151664197-c6d844c8-11c6-4893-ba8b-80c37ce44341.png">